How to use the Firewall

 #

 What is a Firewall?A firewall is a system that can apply certain actions to network traffic before it reaches its final destination.
 It allows you to define rules that either allow or restrict access to specific applications in certain conditions.
 For example, one rule would be to disallow all external access to your Mac.
 If such a rule is in place, no external request to your Mac could be made, since all attempts will be dropped by the firewall.
-This would however also mean that you wouldn't be able to connect to your Mac either.
+This, however, would also mean that you wouldn't be able to connect to your Mac either.
 Therefore, you could add a rule that allows you to access, for example, the Screen Sharing service, while blocking everything else.
 It is also possible to block certain IPs or IP ranges to further improve security.

 #